Understanding Commercial Real Estate Leases

 Triple net leases are considered good conservative investments for landlords who need do nothing but enjoy their passive income stream.
 The rent earned from a triple net lease is lower, however, it’s compensated by the lack of other running costs, reliable cash flow and the security of leasing to well established businesses.

-That said, acknowledge that the security of tenure is only guaranteed if the business is profitable.
+Important: Acknowledge that the security of tenure is only guaranteed if the business is profitable.
 If a tenant defaults, the landlord will be left with an empty building, whose costs they have to carry until they find another tenant.
 This can result in considerable losses.
-Investors, who plan to use a triple net contract, should spend extra time, effort and money in credit checking and background checking their prospective tenants.
+Investors planning to use a triple net contract should spend extra time, effort and money in credit checking and background checking their prospective tenants.

 Modified Gross Lease